okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 With this, we can keep state.
 You could run a `MySQL` database using persistent volumes, although this may not be ready for production yet.

+The use case is that if your node stops working, the pod can be rescheduled on another node, and the volume can be attached to the new node.